 Authors: Ana Pascual-Sanchez, Ainoa Mateu, Maria Martinez-Herves, Nicole Hickey, Tami Kramer, Dasha Nicholls

 Sign up to this free event at this link or on the Book Now button at the top of the screen and complete the form that follows.
 You’ll then receive an email confirmation and a link to the webinar, plus we’ll send you a calendar reminder nearer the time.
 ACAMH Members attending will be eligible for an electronic CPD certificate.
-Non-members can opt to receive an electronic CPD certificate for just £5, simply select this option at point of booking.

 About the session